ietf-wg-ntp/Roughtime-interop-code/README.md

 ## Including an Implementation

 Adding implementations to the harness has a few steps.
-For all, we use the same long term keypair for all, to make debugging a little easier:
+For all, we use the same long term keypair to make debugging a little easier:

 ```
 Private key: BuXi3Chpe7Nj3gCXavLUIoGbxngyrWVa3pYIHswbzbU=